advent2024

 Reasoning: This function ensures that horizontal segments are correctly grouped vertically into plots.
 The logic handles the creation of new plots, the continuation of existing plots, and the merging of plots that become connected.
 The depr_ids mechanism is essential for the calling process_line function to finalize the merge by transferring all segments from the deprecated plots into the master plot in the main plots map, and updating any references to deprecated IDs in the LastGardenScanLine structs.

-Once the Garden is fully parsed and all Plots are assembled, we can calculate their properties.
+Once the Garden is fully parsed and all Plots are assembled, we can calculate their properties for both Part 1 and Part 2 of the puzzle.

 pub(super) fn area(self: &Plot) -> usize {